usefulio/meteor-emails-collection/Readme.md

 - Future Api ------
 - `forward` - This route will accept emails from your mail api and deturmine who to send mail to.

-Built In Helpers - TODO
+Built In Helpers
 ----------------------
 The emails package comes with some built in helpers to make it easier to write templates and email processing logic.

 `toUser` - returns `Meteor.users.findOne(email.toId)`
 `fromUser` - returns `Meteor.users.findOne(email.fromId)`
-`prettyAddress` - takes a userId and returns a string in the format `First Last <email@example.com>` `threadId` - returns a 'threadId' which uniquely identifies this conversation.
+`address` - takes a userId and returns a string in the format `First Last <email@example.com>`

+TODO:

+`threadId` - returns a 'threadId' which uniquely identifies this conversation.

 If you don't need/want these helpers you can override some or all of them by setting the default helpers host, for example: